ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 the ansys namespace, we use the `PEP 420`_ `native namespace packages`_ approach.

-Therefore, the source directory of any PyAnsys library must look like the one exposed by figure :numref:`src structure diagram`:
+Therefore, the source directory of any PyAnsys library must look like the one exposed by figure :numref:`src structure diag`:

-.. include:: diagrams/src_structure_diagram.rst
+.. include:: diag/src_structure_diag.rst

 The ``tests/`` Directory